 More details on the Beany® Block system can be had from the Marshalls web site.

 Gratings and frames are specified according to intended loading and the anticipated flow regime.
-The Table given on the Linear Drainage page indicates typical uses for each class of grating.
+The Table below indicates typical uses for each class of grating.
 Patio drainage fittings can utilise any grating, from Class A upwards, whilst driveway gullies should have at least Class B gratings.
 The two gratings shown opposite are typical of those used on patios and driveways.

 Carriageway applications require at least class C gratings and these are commonly manufactured from ductile or cast iron.
 Some gratings can be completely removed from their frame, some are hinged, and there are various bar patterns to suit different uses.